The Hague Academy of International Law: Summer Courses

-The Winter Courses on International Law are a program that is based on the long-successful Summer Courses of which the first edition took place in January 2019.
-The courses take place annually during the month of January, with a focus on both Public and private international law.
+The Winter Courses on International Law are a program based on the long-successful Summer Courses of which the first edition took place in January 2019.
+The courses take place annually during January, with a focus on both public and private international law.
 The 2021 edition of the Winter Courses was held online due to the COVID-19 pandemic.

 Centre for Studies and Research in International Law and International Relations

 The Centre for Research first opened in 1957.
-For 3 weeks starting mid-August, the Centre is open to persons undertaking high-level research, allowing them to work under the direction of professors who are highly qualified in the studied subject.
+For three weeks starting in mid-August, the centre is open to persons undertaking high-level research, allowing them to work under the direction of professors who are highly qualified in the studied subject.
 The best results of the work are published in the academy's collection.
 There are between 20 and 24 participants, equally split between the English-speaking and French-speaking section.